-In her position, she assesses how human rights law applies to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.
+In her position, she assessed how human rights law applied to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.

 A graduate of Loyola Marymount University's Loyola Law School, she received a Loyola Public Interest Fellowship (2011-13), which funds her current work.

-Anna coordinates a joint project with Disability Rights International, advocating for the rights of patients in Guatemala's only national mental health hospital, the Federico Mora Hospital in Guatemala City.
+Anna coordinated a joint project with Disability Rights International, advocating for the rights of patients in Guatemala's only national mental health hospital, the Federico Mora Hospital in Guatemala City.
 A 2012 inspection of the facility revealed widespread abuse of children and adults, women subjected to sexual violence, and denial of basic medical care.

 "Visiting the hospital to document abuses, interview people and monitor the situation is the most difficult part of my job," Anna says.
 "The conditions are so extreme that it is draining, shocking, and disturbing to visit"